• Fall Recipes

 All the ingredients and their quantities are set out in the recipe card below.

 • Mango - you want a fresh, unbruised mango that is perfectly ripe so it has the best sweetness.
-Underripe and it won't have as much flavour.
+Underripe and it won't have as much flavor.

 • Ginger - fresh ginger root (definitely not dried ginger!).

-• Sparkling water - I suggest a plain water that hasn't already been flavoured.
+• Sparkling water - I suggest a plain water that hasn't already been flavored.

 📖 Swaps and variations